cmu-mfi/mfi_ddb_library/schema/README.md

     * `message_type` = Sparkplug B message type, like DDATA, DBIRTH, etc.
     * `node_id` = `site`
     * `device_id` = `area` (optional)
-* mfi_ddb expects atleast DBIRTH, DDATA messages.
-DDEATH is optional.
+* mfi_ddb expects at least a DBIRTH message to establish identity and a DDATA message to send data.
 * Metric naming convention is defined in [spbv-metric-naming.md](./spbv-metric-naming.md)
 * `mfi_ddb` library uses [mqtt-spb-wrapper](https://pypi.org/project/mqtt-spb-wrapper/) to create sparkplug messages.
 * The messages while not directly human-readable, can be decoded using the [protobuf schema](./spbv.proto).
 Some MQTT brokers, [like EMQX](https://www.emqx.com/en/blog/mqtt-sparkplug-in-action-a-step-by-step-tutorial), have built in capability to do so.